degree9/enterprise/README.md

 This library is provided as an extension to [degree9/meta](http://github.com/degree9/meta).
 Where [meta] only provides the basic application server/client, D9 Enterprise provides a collection of services which can be mounted to server endpoints, as well as helpful service hooks and client components.

+## CLJS REPL

+Using shadow cljs + browser REPL is the easiest way to develop.

+e.g. to develop the Shopify integration:

+`shadow-cljs watch shopify`

+then:

+`shadow-cljs browser-repl shopify`

+should open a browser tab and a REPL connected to `degree9.shopify.core`.

 ## Testing

 Tests currently run against phantomjs and all namespaces.